 Economic structure and performance.
 The private sector represented an average of 33 percent of GDP during the FY18-FY20 period and falls between the RMI's two sister FAS, the Federated States of Micronesia (FSM), with 22 percent of GDP, and Palau, with 52 percent of GDP.
 The RMI's government sector represents 30 percent of GDP, compared with 25 percent in Palau and 25 percent in the FSM.
-As an indirect measure of development of the modern economy, production of the household sector in both informal and non-market or subsistence production in the RMI averaged 13 percent, compared with 24 percent in the FSM and 9 percent in Palau.
+As an indirect measure of development of the modern economy, production of the household sector in both informal and non-market or subsistence production in the RMI averaged 13 percent, compared with 24 percent in Palau.